Adrian de Wynter

 RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?

-Adrian de Wynter, Ishaan Watts, et al.
+Adrian de Wynter et al.

 On Meta-Prompting